peterthenelson/fiolin/DESIGN.md

   also provides some non-python libraries via WASM.
 - The scripts themselves are either:
   - First party: hosted alongside the other fiolin assets.
-  - Third party: hosted on github as json files; retrieved via CORS.
+  - Third party: hosted on github.io as json files; retrieved via CORS.

 ## Security